Fall is coming, and with it cooler temperatures, the shedding of leaves and those perfect evenings for holing up with a blanket and a book.

 For Paul, deciding what to read next was “a question of mood.
 It’s almost on a gut level.
 I need to read something and I have to figure out what that book is.
 And if I try to read something that doesn’t sort of match that mood, it doesn’t take and I end up putting it down,” so she can find the right one, she said.

 Below are Penny and Paul’s essential fall books.
-And watch their full interview with correspondent Jeffrey Brown on the program soon.
+And watch their full interview with correspondent Jeffrey Brown above.

 “The Origin of Others” by Toni Morrison